gregmolnar/styleguide/Ruby.md

 ## Naming

+* Only the names of potentially *dangerous* methods should end with an exclamation mark.
+Bang methods should only exist if a non-bang method exists.
 * Use `snake_case` for methods.
 * Use `CamelCase` for classes and modules.
 (Keep acronyms like HTTP, RFC, XML uppercase.)
 * Use `SCREAMING_SNAKE_CASE` for other constants.